-In almost all of these cases, I was paid for my time.
-But in some instances, I was compensated based on the results.
+In almost all of these cases, I was paid for my time, but in a few cases, I was compensated based on the results.

-Selling stuff online is where you can really make bank: By getting part of the money you help someone else make.
-It’s the win-win of consulting; all you invest is your time.
+This is when you can really make bank: By getting part of the money you help someone else make.
+It’s a win-win consulting; all you invest is your time.
 The more profit you create, the more money you can make.

 In a few cases, like with the headphones company, I was able to maximize my value by negotiating a deal where I got paid based on the amount of profit I was able to drive – which with this one client was insane.